Signed in as:

 filler@godaddy.com

-As a result of childhood trauma and CPTSD, DJ developed DID to cope.
-DJ is the Face of the Beau System.
-This system has different parts: the Inner Child, the Inner Teen, the Inner Mother, the Inner Lover, and the Inner Protector.
-Each part has a unique function with a multitude of diverse ways of presenting and relating to the world.
-Many of the books DJ has written were pivotal in helping heal their parts.
+As a result of childhood trauma and CPTSD, DJ developed Dissociative Identity Disorder (DID) as a way to cope and survive.
+DJ is the face of the Beau System, which is composed of distinct parts, each with a unique role: the Inner Child, the Inner Teen, the Inner Mother, the Inner Lover, and the Inner Protector.
+Together, these parts contribute to a rich tapestry of diverse expressions, perspectives, and ways of relating to the world.

 This is a painting I created three years ago titled Superconscious Realm of Experience.
 It is an acrylic pour using color shift paints of aqua, pink, black, and glitter.
 The method used to create it includes adding a thinning agent to the paints and letting them flow across the canvas as it is tilted.
 The flow of the paint on the canvas created an abstract view of a man's face.